pivotal-cf/docs-pivotalcf-console/index.html.md

 ---
-title: Managing Users, Organizations, and Spaces with the Developer Console
+title: Using the Developer Console
 ---

 This section provides help with using the web-based console application for managing users, organizations, spaces, and applications.